Didn't I Say to Make My Abilities Average in the Next Life?!: Light novels

 The series was acquired for print publication by Earth Star Entertainment, who published the first light novel, with illustrations by Itsuki Akata, in May 2016 under their Earth Star Novel imprint.
+On November 8, 2020, Square Enix announced that they acquired the series and would release it under their newly created SQEX Novel imprint from the fourteenth volume on January 7, 2021.

-Seven Seas Entertainment announced on September 11, 2017 that they had licensed the series.
+Seven Seas Entertainment announced on September 11, 2017, that they had licensed the series.

 Additionally, a spin-off light novel titled "Lily's Miracle" was written by Kousuke Akai and released on December 14, 2019 (English: November 9, 2021, ISBN 978-1-64827-335-3).

 Manga

 A manga adaptation with art by Neko Mint began serialization online on Earth Star Entertainment's Comic Earth Star website on August 5, 2016.
-Seven Seas announced on September 11, 2017 that they had licensed the manga.
+Seven Seas announced on September 11, 2017, that they had licensed the manga.

 A spin-off manga titled Didn't I Say to Make My Abilities Average in the Next Life?!
 Everyday Misadventures! began serialization in Comic Earth Star in July 2019.
 In April 2020, Seven Seas Entertainment announced their license to the spin-off manga.

+A second manga adaptation of the light novels illustrated by iimAn began serialization on Square Enix's Gangan Online manga website on December 1, 2021.
+The manga is set to end with the release of its fifth volume in Winter 2023.

 Anime

 An anime adaptation was announced via Twitter on February 26, 2018.
 The anime, later confirmed to be a television series, is directed by Masahiko Ohta, written by Takashi Aoshima, and animated by Project No.9, with Sō Watanabe as character designer and Yasuhiro Misawa as music composer.
-The series aired from October 7 to December 23, 2019 on AT-X, Tokyo MX, BS11, TVA, and ABC.
+The series aired from October 7 to December 23, 2019, on AT-X, Tokyo MX, BS11, TVA, and ABC.
 Azumi Waki, Sora Tokui, Fumiko Uchimura, and Masumi Tazawa performed the series' opening theme song "Smile Skill=Sukisukiskill", while Waki performed the series' ending theme song "Genzai ↑ Banzai ↑".
 The series is streamed by Crunchyroll worldwide outside of Asia.
 The anime covers the first four volumes of the novel series.